Reductant/schlenk_line/content/about.md

 ---
 date: "2016-05-05T21:48:51-07:00"
-title: About2
+title: This is odd
 ---

-La la la!
+Why does this work?